mpagels/react-and-morty/README.md

 This repo contains the Rick and Morty in React exercise.
 Use this as a template.

-We will build a React app, which let you renders characters from the Rick and Morty API.
+We will create a React app to render characters from the Rick and Morty API.
 You will be able to save characters as favorites, see detailed information on a separate page and you can get random characters.

 See a scribble for a simple overview:
 ![app](assets/react-and-morty-app.png)